Hawaii Leadership Residency

 Who are we looking for?

-This is a leadership for those who are ready, and for those who have graduated in age and maturity past the residency.
+This is a leadership role for those who are ready and have graduated past the main residency in age and maturity.
 If you’re looking simply for equipping as a leader, you should check out our main program.
+What are some markers we look for?

 Ideally, ex-residents/interns!

-Will show up at least 2 weeks prior to their start session for training and prep
+& can show up 2 weeks prior to their start session for training and prep

 Leadership qualities